 Remove User: Any user that logs into this Matillion ETL instance is stored in the Access Control List and will persist there even after logging out.
 To remove a user from the ACL, use the X button beside that user's name.
 If currently logged in, the removed user will be forced to log out and disconnect from the instance.

-This can be changed to HTTPS (port 443) or both by selecting the appropriate button.
+Selecting either the HTTPS or BOTH options enables SSL.
 If SSL is enabled, you may optionally upload SSL certificates to allow clients to validate the identity of the server.

-You may provide a certificate and key file using the Upload Certificates button once you have chosen the appropriate files.
-This is optional, but clients using HTTPS will get a certificate validation error until you provide valid certificates.
+You can provide a certificate and key file using the Upload Certificates button once you have chosen the appropriate files.

-Pressing 'OK' saves any changes in this section but does not immediately apply it.
-For the changes to take effect, you must restart the server - this will disconnect any connected client sessions and abort any currently running jobs.
+Finally, pressing OK saves any changes in this section but does not immediately apply it.
+For the changes to take effect, you must restart the server.
+Doing this will disconnect any connected client sessions and abort any currently running jobs.